AaronC81/pushover/README.md

 BibTeX's BST language, then this is extremely similar.
 Output is a GraphViz DOT file for your automaton.

-Output automata have their result at the top of the stack and will indicate string acceptance to show success.
-In the case of something invalid occuring, the stack should be occured, and that string will be rejected.
+Output automata will behave so that, given an input string, the program result is at the top of the stack, and the automaton and will finish on an accepting state to show success.
+In the case of something invalid occuring, the stack should be ignored, and that string will be rejected.

 A somewhat interesting side effect of this is that, if converted to a grammar, your program's automaton yields the language of inputs which will make the